vanhoefm/libwifi/docs/linux_tutorial.md

 ## Using simulated Wi-Fi interfaces

-On Linux you can create software [simualted Wi-Fi interfaces](https://www.kernel.org/doc/html/latest/networking/mac80211_hwsim/mac80211_hwsim.html) to more easily and reliable perform certain Wi-Fi experiments.
+On Linux you can create software [simulated Wi-Fi interfaces](https://www.kernel.org/doc/html/latest/networking/mac80211_hwsim/mac80211_hwsim.html) to more easily and reliable perform certain Wi-Fi experiments.
 You can create simulated Wi-Fi interfaces with the following command: